ericcgu/infrastructure_engineering_for_datascientists/README.md

 Learning to build your own containers is powerful skillset that can help you and your team save money, deploy faster and more frequently, and leverage powerful infrastruture to power your applications to scale to many end users.

-To illustrate: we will download and run an linux server with one command:
+To illustrate: let's provision a linux server with one command and bash into linux machine:

 ```
 Ensure Docker is installed by the following command: